A primer on semiconvex functions in general potential theories: Subequation constraint sets and their subharmonics

 \end{remark}

 Two final considerations are needed before arriving at the desired class of constraint sets.

-\begin{remark}[Proper fibers and topological stability] Note that if some fiber $\call F_x$ of a constraint set were to be empty, then $X$ might not admit an $\call F$-subharmonic.
-To see this, the same argument we used at the beginning of the proof of \Cref{p:uvm} shows that the space of upper quadratic test jets $J^{2,+}_xu$ for $u$ at $x$ is non empty for some $x \in X$ and hence for each $(p,A) \in J^{2,+}_xu$ the condition $(u(x), p, A) \in \call F_x$ fails if $\call F_x$ is empty.
+\begin{remark}[Proper fibers and topological stability] Note that if some fiber $\call F_x$ of a constraint set were to be empty, then $X$ might not admit an \Fd subharmonic.
+To see this, the same argument we used at the beginning of the proof of \Cref{p:uvm} shows that the space of upper quadratic test jets $J^{2,+}_xu$ for $u$ at $x$ is non-empty for some $x \in X$ and hence for each $(p,A) \in J^{2,+}_xu$ the condition $(u(x), p, A) \in \call F_x$ fails if $\call F_x$ is empty.

-Moreover, if some fiber $\call F_x$ were to be equal to the entire space of $2$-jets $\call J^2$, the property of being $\call F$-subharmonic in $x$ is satisfied by all functions with are upper semicontinuous in some neighborhood of $x$.
-Hence one should consider only constraint sets $\call F$ such that
+Moreover, if some fiber $\call F_x$ were to be equal to the entire space of $2$-jets $\call J^2$, the property of being \Fd subharmonic in $x$ is satisfied by all functions which are upper semicontinuous in some neighborhood of $x$.
+Hence one should consider only constraint sets $\call F$ such that, for all $x \in X$, the fiber $\call F_x$ is a closed, non-empty and proper subset of $\call J^2$.